minuru0408/bos-v1/README.md

    send email.
 Say something like “send an email to foo@example.com about the meeting.”
 The assistant responds with a hidden JSON payload that the server uses to dispatch the message.
+6. Verify that the token file works by reading your inbox.
+With the server running, open `http://localhost:5002/api/email/read` in a browser or run `curl http://localhost:5002/api/email/read`.
+A JSON list of recent messages confirms that the Gmail connection is active.

 Set the `GOOGLE_OAUTH_CLIENT_SECRETS` environment variable to the path of your Google OAuth client secrets JSON.
 The application defaults to `credentials.json`